mattermost/docs/source/administration/telemetry.rst

   Information related to AD/LDAP groups, including number of groups synced to Mattermost, teams and channels associated to groups, teams and channels synced with groups, and number of group members

 Plugin Configuration Information
-  Basic information including number of active and inactive plugins, which are using webapp or backend portions, and which pre-packaged plugins are enabled along with their versions.
+  Basic information including number of active and inactive plugins, which are using webapp or backend portions, and which [whitelisted Mattermost plugins](https://github.com/mattermost/mattermost-server/blob/master/app/diagnostics.go#L668) are enabled along with their versions.

 Permissions Configuration Information (Enterprise Edition Only) Permissions configured for each role for the System Scheme and each Team Override Scheme created in the system.
 Scheme ID; Team Admin Permissions; Team User Permissions; Channel Admin Permissions; Channel User Permissions; Number of teams the scheme is associated with